abraaoneves/abraaoneves/README.md

 ![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/abraao-neves/)

 I'm Abraao, Software Engineer from Brazil and I'm passionate about technology.
-I love to learn and contribute in any any kind of project or chalange.
+I love to learn and contribute in any kind of project or chalange.

 More about me:
 - 🙋🏻‍ Exploring new technologies, improve skills with distributed systems architecture.